davidwesst/talks/talks/integrations-orchestrations-automations/index.md

 ---

-# Conclusion & Takeaways
+# Takeaways

+* Integration modernization is NOT a project
 * Define "integration modernization" for your own environment
 * Find data about integrations, don't create it
 * Wrap technical capabilities with business capabilities
-* Acknowledge and document the risks
-* Capitalize on the opportunities
+* Acknowledge risks, and capitalize on opportunities

 ---